leohammer123/CTF/hackazon_ctf/Unidentifi3d Flying Object/Readme.md

 ;SETTING_3 pe = verydraft\\n\\n[values]\\n\\n"]}
 ```

-### we know that geeetech A10M is a printer,and it's the flag.
+### We know that geeetech A10M is a printer,and it's the flag.
 flag : geeetech A10M